JustTemmie/steam-presence/README.md

 you will still need to fill out the `STEAM_API_KEY` found [here](#steam-web-api) and the `USER_IDS` found [here](#user-ids)

+this is what a full config file looks like; you only need to fill in the parts that you want to change for this default
 ```json
 {
     "STEAM_API_KEY": "STEAM_API_KEY",